Time Dependent First-Order Mean Field Games with Neumann Boundary Conditions: Uniqueness and Main Theorem

 Find $u\in L^1([0,T];W^{1,1}(\Omega))$ and $m\in L^1([0,T]\times\Omega)$ such that $(u,m)$ solves

 \end{problem}

-The Neumann condition determines the flow of population density, $m$, at the boundary, $\partial \Omega$.
-Assumption \ref{hp3} imposes a strictly positive current, $j$, indicating a strictly positive inflow rate at every point on the boundary, $\partial \Omega$.
-Accordingly, the Neumann condition entails a negative sign for the normal component at the boundary of the players' velocity, whose trajectory solves
+The Neumann condition plays a dual role in our model, determining the flow of population density, $m$, at the boundary $\partial \Omega$, while also acting as a state constraint for the value function $u$ in the Hamilton--Jacobi equation.
+Assumption \ref{hp3} (detailed in Section \ref{sec2}) imposes a strictly positive current, $j$, ensuring a positive inflow rate at every boundary point.
+This condition manifests as a negative normal component on the agents' velocity:

-Thus, the Neumann condition for $m$ plays a dual role, acting as a state constraint for the value function $u$ in the Hamilton-Jacobi equation.
-In this context, only entry into the domain $\Omega$ is allowed, and exit is not permitted.
-Hence, prescribing a Dirichlet condition for the value function is unnecessary as it would imply exit costs for the players.
+By restricting the normal velocity of agents at the boundary, the Neumann condition influences both the distribution of the population and the agents' paths.
+In this framework, only entry into the domain $\Omega$ is permitted, with exit being prohibited.
+Hence, prescribing a Dirichlet condition for the value function is unnecessary.

 In the preceding problem, we assumed smoothness on all data.
 It is clear from the proof that much less regularity is needed, but assuming smoothness allows us to focus only on the main technical aspects.
-In the various assumptions, however, we detail which smoothness properties are critical (cf Assumption \ref{hp}).
+In the various assumptions, however, we detail which smoothness properties are critical (c.f.
+Assumption \ref{hp} in Section \ref{sec2}).

-The following theorem, our main result, establishes the existence and uniqueness of solutions for Problem \ref{problem_mfg}.
-This theorem enhances our understanding of MFG beyond periodic or purely state constraint conditions.
-Moreover, the proof, based on a variational formulation, can potentially contribute to developing numerical methods.
+The following theorem asserts the existence and uniqueness of solutions for the Problem \ref{problem_mfg}.
+The proof uses a variational formulation that we develop in this paper, see Problems \ref{var1} and \ref{var2}.

 \begin{teo} Consider the setting of Problem \ref{problem_mfg}.
 Suppose Assumptions \ref{hp}, \ref{hp2}, \ref{hp3} and \ref{hp4} hold.
 Then Problem \ref{problem_mfg} has a solution $(u,m)\in L^1([0,T];W^{1,1}(\Omega))\times L^1([0,T]\times\Omega)$ in the sense of Definition \ref{defmfg}.
 Moreover, if $(u_1,m_1)$ and $(u_2,m_2)$ are two solutions of Problem \ref{problem_mfg}, then $m_1=m_2$ a.e., and $u_1=u_2$ a.e. in the set $\{m_1>0\}$. \end{teo}